Best Elden Ring Vagabond build: Weapons, armour sets & stats

 Click to enlarge

-Our best Elden Ring Vagabond build is focused around high Strength, and the use of colossal swords, with the choice of a colossal sword and shield, or two swords at once for powerstancing.
+This Vagabond build is focused on high Strength and the use of colossal swords, with the choice of a colossal sword and shield, or two swords at once for powerstancing.

 Levelling as a Vagabond is fairly straightforward, as you'll want to mainly focus on getting your Strength and Vigor as high as possible, especially as later colossal swords require close to 40 Strength to effectively wield.